ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 versions
-: The versions parameter enumerates the TEEP protocol version(s) supported by the TAM For this version of the specification this field can be omitted.
+: The versions parameter enumerates the TEEP protocol version(s) supported by the TAM A value of 0 refers to the current version of the TEEP protocol.
+  If this field is not present, it is to be treated the same as if it contained only version 0.

 ocsp-data
 : The ocsp-data parameter contains a list of OCSP stapling data